SnakeViz

 Controls

-SnakeViz has two controls that affect the visualization: “depth” and “cutoff”.
-“Depth” controls how deep into the call stack the application goes when building the graph.
+The “Depth” dropdown controls how deep into the call stack SnakeViz goes when building the visualization.
 Anything below this depth will not be shown until you zoom in by clicking on a new function deeper in the call stack.
 Increasing the displayed depth will show more of your profile at once, but it can take longer to build and display the graph.

-“Cutoff” controls the display of functions that take up very little of their parents’ cumulative time.
+The “Cutoff” dropdown controls the display of functions that take up very l ittle of their parents’ cumulative time.
 If a function’s cumulative time divided by its parent’s cumulative time is less than the currently set cutoff, then that function will be displayed but none of its sub-functions will be.
 Setting a larger cutoff may display less of a profile, but can speed up the building and rendering of the visualization.

 Notes

-- SnakeViz currently only works with files produced by
+• SnakeViz currently only works with files produced by cProfile, it will not work with files from the profile module.

 Contact